brtgio/SumLatchUART_System/README.md

 ### Arithmetic Logic Unit (ALU)

 The ALU performs arithmetic and logical operations on 4-bit data.
-It supports operations such as AND, OR, addition, and subtraction, providing essential computational capabilities for the design.

-#### Simulation

-Utilize Verilog simulation to test the ALU's functionality, ensuring correct operation for all supported arithmetic and logical operations.

-### Top Module

-The top module integrates the 4-bit latch, UART, and ALU to create the complete design.
-It orchestrates the interaction between these components to achieve the desired functionality.

-#### Simulation

-Simulate the top module to verify the overall behavior of the design.
-Test various input scenarios to ensure proper data processing and communication.
+Its based on regular verilog suported operators, we use

 ## Possible Arithmetic Operations